Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

 ### Installation

-We recommend you fork this project in GitHub and then clone your fork in order to setup GitOps linking to your own fork.
+We recommend you fork this project in GitHub and clone the fork in order to setup GitOps independently from the main repo.
 This will enable you to apply changes and experiment more easily.

 By using the Dev Container, a K3D cluster and any documented client tools will be automatically installed and ready to use for testing out the sample.

 * Fork this repository in GitHub.
 * Clone your fork locally.
 * Open the project with Visual Studio Code.
 * Launch the Dev Container with Command Palette > `Dev Containers: Reopen in Container`.
+First time building the container may take a while.
+* Open a `bash` terminal and leave the current directory to the default root folder `/workspaces/azure-edge-extensions-aio-observability-gitops`.
 * Log into Azure and set your default subscription.

   ```bash